セーラムのダウンタウンで歴史と文化に触れる

 The Union Street Bridge is adorned in colored lights throughout the year, representing the seasons, and the bridge grants access for great urban strolls between both parks.
 Nestled in the north end of Riverfront Park is the Gilbert House Children’s Museum that inspires learning through creative play.
 The museum’s outdoor discovery area is a paradise for kids as well as energetic adults.

 A few blocks east of downtown is the gorgeously landscaped Oregon State Capitol Park.
-While the historic portion of the Oregon State Capitol Building is closed for renovations until January 2025, you can explore the beautiful grounds and surrounding park.
+While the historic portion of the Oregon State Capitol Building is closed for renovations until November 2025, you can explore the beautiful grounds and surrounding park.
 The 23-foot gold leaf Oregon Pioneer that stands atop the Capitol dome looks west representing the route of the Oregon Trail pioneers and their arduous trek to find “Eden” in the wild west.
 Willamette University, the oldest school of higher learning west of the Mississippi, is directly across from the Capitol building with expansive grounds and a history of its own.
 Hallie Ford Museum of Art is one of the Northwest’s best museums and is located on Willamette’s grounds.
 European, American and Asian art, as well as work by prominent Northwest artists and stunning array of American Indian baskets and regalia, are on permanent display.

 Oregon’s history is woven throughout the city, and a perfect place to learn about the history starts at the Willamette Heritage Center.
 Buildings dating back to the 1840s help tell the story of Oregon’s early missionaries and immigrants that settled in the Mid-Willamette Valley, alongside the Kalapuya Indians.
 The site is also home to the 1896 Thomas Kay Woolen Mill, a National Park Service designated American Treasure, that vividly tells the story of industrialization in the Salem region.
 Two historic homes, Bush House Museum and Deepwood Museum & Gardens, located in the lush Bush’s Pasture Park, are cornerstones of Salem’s history and offers a peek of what life was like in 1800s Salem.
 Explore an oft-forgotten part of local history at the Oregon State Hospital Museum of Mental Health, housed in the Kirkbride building, which served as the set for the Oscar-winning film “One Flew Over the Cuckoo’s Nest.”